Skip to Content

 Where to Stay in Ayutthaya

-We rented a 3 bedroom villa in Ayutthaya, located in a quiet residential neighborhood away from the tourist zone.
+We rented a 3 bedroom villa in Ayutthaya, located in a quiet residential neighborhood not far from the tourist zone.
 We had use of complimentary bikes allowing us to get anywhere on the island quickly.

 We enjoyed having our own bedrooms and unlimited bottled water, but the kitchen facilities were quite simple.
 Our kids loved the exotic birds on the property, including talking Myna birds.
 We had one of our best meals in our whole month in Thailand at their restaurant.
 Even if you don’t stay here, the fixed course meal is worth a trip out.